MCAA Application Procedures

 If you have trouble opening the files above, right-click on the link to the PDF file, and then choose "Save Target As" from the pop-up menu.
 After saving the file, simply open it from your computer.

 Another solution is to update Adobe Reader (use the button below)

-The magnet program at Marietta Center for Advanced Academics (MCAA) offers students a technology-driven curriculum that emphasizes science, technology, engineering, the arts, and mathematics (STEAM).
-Students who reside in the Marietta City limits, as well as non-residents who meet admissions/eligibility criteria may apply to the magnet program.
-Applications are available at the school or online.
-Applications are processed on a first come first serve basis beginning at 8 am on the morning of Monday, November 12th MCAA can serve up to 320 students in grades 3-5.
+The magnet program at the Marietta Center for Advanced Academics (MCAA) offers students an Innovative environment that focuses on collaboration, communication, critical thinking, and creativity.
+Through our STEAM challenges, we include a technology-driven curriculum that emphasizes science, technology, engineering, the arts, and mathematics.
+Students who reside in the Marietta City limits, as well as non-residents who meet admission/eligibility criteria, may apply to the magnet program.
+The application process can be found within the application manual.

 All MCAA students’ transition from fifth grade to the Sixth Grade Magnet Program at Marietta Sixth Grade Academy.

 Registration of a student indicates that parents or guardians have accepted the responsibility to provide the necessary support, guidance and involvement to foster the best possible learning for each child.
 We expect parents and students to comply with the following expectations.
 These expectations provide the basis for the parent contract that must be signed upon acceptance to the magnet school.